Lateral Foot Pain: 9 Causes (& How to Treat)

-Lateral foot pain is a symptom that can occur for many reasons, like muscular fatigue, bunions, tendinitis or sprains.
-It can affect the outer or inner side of the food and can occur with ill-fitting shoes, high impact exercises or repetitive movements.
+Lateral foot pain can be caused by conditions like muscular fatigue, bunions, tendinitis or sprains.
+It is often described as a dull, sharp or burning ache that affects the outer foot, and can worsen with tight shoes, high-impact exercises or repetitive movements.

-The most common causes of pain on the side of the foot are:
+The most common causes of lateral foot pain are:

 1. Muscular fatigue

-What to do: Elevating your foot can promote adequate circulation and relieve discomfort.
+How to treat: Elevating your foot can promote adequate circulation and relieve discomfort.
 You should also rest and apply cold compresses for 10 to 20 minutes, 3 to 4 times per day.
 Be sure to wrap any cold compresses in a cloth to avoid direct contact with the skin.

 2. Abnormal gait